In a nutshell

 - The nature of lawyers' involvement in a capital markets transaction depends on its novelty.
 “If someone is doing a securitization or designing a derivatives product they must address those issues which are novel,” says Josh Cohn, former head of US derivatives and structured products at Mayer Brown.
 “If you are working on a product based on a preexisting structure, you may be asked to look at certain details like new swaps arrangements.”

 - Junior lawyers usually practice in all areas of capital markets law, sometimes combining this with other corporate work too.
 Some top firms have specialist departments for each capital markets subgroup.
 Partners often specialize in debt, equity, securitization or derivatives work, but they may continue to dabble in other areas too.
-“I would advise junior associates to get involved with as many different types of transactions as possible,” says Robert Gross, capital markets partner at Clifford Chance.
+“I would advise junior associates to get involved with as many different types of transactions as possible,” says Robert Gross, former capital markets partner at Clifford Chance.
 “You'll end up getting more to do that way, and it will be more burdensome, but you will get a ton of experience.”

 •Clients in the world of finance are incredibly demanding and attorneys usually work very long hours.
 On the plus side, clients are also smart, sophisticated and dynamic.
 Large law firms usually have strong and close relationships with investment bank clients, meaning that juniors can get frequent client contact.
 “I love working with companies' management teams and with bankers,” says Arthur Robinson, head of the capital markets practice at Simpson Thacher.
 “On each deal I do I 'meet' a new company and learn about the business from the inside from the CEO and CFO.
 It may sound odd, but companies do have their own personality, so it's akin to meeting a new person each time.”